How to use WebView in React Native: A Complete Step-by-Step Guide

 In the example above, the WebView component is first referenced using the useRef.
 A custom script is created for the JavaScript code.
 Then the injectJavaScript method is used to inject the JavaScript code into the web page.

 In this article, you have learned the basic ways of using the WebView component in React Native.
-You can refer to the React Native WebView documentation for more information.
+For more advanced options and configurations, make sure to check out the React Native WebView documentation.